 - Olive oil

-- Optional; plain soya yogurt, vegan cheese and meat alternatives.
+- Optional; vegan cheese and meat alternatives, olives.

 This is nice because it’s so easy and doesn’t take up much time or energy in the kitchen – perfect if you have family over for Easter and/or are tired from working all week.
-It should serve 4-5 people.
+It should serve 4-5 people, depending on how full everyone already is from eating Easter eggs for breakfast.
 Let me know if you try it out!